CraigKnoblauch/button-cam/notes.md

 Wrapping everything in App.jsx in another div with `className="fixed w-full"` solved this problem.

 Learned that the z index in css relates to only elements that have the same parent.

+# Deciding on no scroll
+I haven't been able to get the scroll trigger to work.
+I'm going to compromise on scope of the downstream project (the portfolio) and have the user navigate with buttons.
+I'll show forward and back buttons on the side or bottom of the screen.